The following are the 3 main reasons you will be able to claim compensation:

 Any flights that left the UK, the European Union, Iceland, Switzerland or Norway.

-You are covered by EU law if your flight started outside of the EU but landed in the UK, EU, Switzerland or Norway, provided you flew on an EU Airline.
+You are covered by EU law if your flight started outside of the EU but landed in the UK, EU, Switzerland or Norway, provided you flew on an EU or UK Airline.

 When will compensation claims be refused?